gktirkha/deb-from-flutter-demo/README.md

 # MAKING A DEB PACKAGE FROM FLUTTER PROJECT
-This documentation is about how to make a.deb package from flutter project.
+This documentation is about how to make a .deb package from flutter project.

 >**About deb package:** deb package is a software package file commonly used on Debian based Linux distributions like ubuntu, mint, kali etc. it is just like as.exe file for Windows.